What is the Carpal Tunnel?

 The carpal tunnel refers to a channel in the wrist where nine tendons and the median nerve travel.
 It is a confined space, consisting of bony walls with a ligament roof.
 Conditions that lead to inflammation of the tendons cause swelling and can take up more space (diabetes, trauma, rheumatoid arthritis, kidney disease, pregnancy), leaving less room for the nerve to get blood flow.
 When this happens, the nerve cannot work and numbness results.

-This procedure is usually an outpatient procedure.
+Treatment for carpal tunnel syndrome is usually an outpatient procedure.
 The recovery is usually very rapid, with most patients able to move their fingers and wrist right away.

 The diagnosis can usually be made with a history and physical exam performed by a medical professional, but often times a nerve conduction study is needed to confirm that the nerve problem is at the wrist and not elsewhere, such as in the neck.